 - Check sitemap consistency.
 If the URL is in the sitemap, it should be the final canonical URL, not an HTTP version, redirected version, noindex page, or duplicate variant.

 - Check internal links.
-A page linked only from the sitemap is not getting the same internal trust as a page linked from navigation, service hubs, related articles, or location pages.
+A page linked only from the sitemap has less internal context than a page linked from navigation, service hubs, related articles, or location pages.

 - Check content value.
 Ask whether the page answers a distinct search need or just exists because someone made a template and kept clicking duplicate.

-Google Search Console is the truth source for Google specifically.
-The URL Inspection tool can tell you whether Google has seen the page, what canonical Google selected, and whether the URL is on Google.
-A third-party checker is useful before or alongside that because it shows the public signals fast.
+Google Search Console is the authoritative source for Google's recorded status.
+URL Inspection shows the indexed version, the canonical Google selected, and whether the URL is eligible to appear.
+A third-party checker is useful alongside it because it shows the current public signals quickly.

 How to diagnose the pattern across a site